Why are modern matrons needed in mental health?

-Identify needs and opportunities to further develop clinical practice (for patients)
+Modern Matrons need to identify needs and opportunities to further develop clinical practice (for patients)

 Because they didn’t engage with patients or nursing staff, our MM’s wouldn’t have known how to identify our patient needs, and were therefore unable to develop our clinical practice.
 Furthermore, they clearly lacked any skills and confidence to try different approaches to improving patient care.
 Seemingly, as long as they saw smiling patients on the wards, they were happy and their job was done.

 What we did was to ensure the weekly team meeting actually happened and that all available staff attended.
 Staff were encouraged to speak out by asking questions of them i.e. “How do you feel about the new strategy to reduce our team from 2 to 1.5 on night shifts?”
 And, “What are the risks?” or “How can we implement the latest directives from the Audit Team?”
 Key points from discussions that followed would be documented in the minutes.
 These would then be copied to all ward staff, our manager, MM’s and Clinical Nurse Director (CND).

 When the discussion around the risk of working with 1.5 nurses at night was raised, there were many hands in the air.
 So, we invited our MM, the Clinical Nurse Director (you might have read elsewhere on my blog, that we certainly weren’t bff’s).
 Staff asked had many questions but the last questions was “How long will this go on?”
 MM and CND shrugged their shoulders, “Who knows,” mumbled our CND.
 You can read about the near-death outcome of this action here.